kimmikirino/delegate-challenge/README.md

 ## Assignment x Development:

-- Build a page layout shown below to build a master detail application to display and update person data.
+- Build a page layout shown below to build a master detail application to display and update person data. <br />
-Jaqueline: created a SPA with just one page to show the user information and detail.
+<i>Jaqueline: created a SPA with just one page to show the user information and detail.</i>

-- Use the following public rest api at: https://reqres.in/ to consume their user api endpoint https://reqres.in/api/users?page=1 to get a list of persons.
+- Use the following public rest api at: https://reqres.in/ to consume their user api endpoint https://reqres.in/api/users?page=1 to get a list of persons.<br />
-Jaqueline: axios was used to make REST API call.
+<i>Jaqueline: axios was used to make REST API call.</i>

 - Display the results in the person's grid and implement the pagination for it.
 ![User grid - Table component from Antd lib][user_grid]